ediarum/ediarum.INTRO.edit/README.md

 - Man kann eigene Aktionen nicht in der Oxygen-Ansicht öffenen.
 (Warum?)

+## Contribution

+If you want to contribute to ediarum, feel free to open an pull request on the main branch.

 ## License

 ediarum.INTRO.edit is free software: you can redistribute it and/or modify